learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you search a string for a pattern?
+## Q 8.5.
+How do you search a string for a pattern?

 **1. Using test()** It searches a string for a pattern, and returns `true` or `false`, depending on the result.